carlymclift/Whats-Cookin/README.md

 - Carly Clift (GitHub: carlymclift)

 ## Abstract
-What's Cookin' display's to a user a selection of available recipes to cook, as well as, their pantry contents, a shopping list and the ability to save meals for later
+On What's Cookin's main page a user is given a selection of available recipes to cook.
+They are also able to view their pantry contents, a shopping list and have the ability to save meals for later.

 With each page refresh, a new random user see's a selection of recipes cards they can choose from.
-They can interact by saving the recipe to "Meals to Cook" or add a recipe to their favorites list.
-If a user tries to add a meal to cook without having the required ingredients for that recipe, than their shopping list will update for them!
+They can interact by saving the recipe to "Meals to Cook" or add a recipe to their favorite list.
+If a user tries to add a meal to cook without having the required ingredients for that recipe, then their shopping list will update for them!

 ## In Action
 Below is the home page for What's Cookin'.
 Here the user is greeted and the available recipes are displayed: